U.N. seeks Syria nod for major aid operation

 GENEVA The United Nations hopes to get permission from the Syrian government in the coming days to launch a major aid operation to help at least 1 million people affected by the country's violence, a senior U.N. humanitarian official said on Friday.

 "Now it's a question of implementing those plans.
-This is where we are needing to mobilize more effective engagement with the Syrians to get that plan fully up and running," Ging said.
+This is where we are needing to mobilise more effective engagement with the Syrians to get that plan fully up and running," Ging said.

 He spoke to reporters after aid agencies and donors met in Geneva to discuss a six-month, $180 million assistance plan to help an estimated 1 million people in Syria.